evandrosouza-developer/ps2-msxF4/README.md

 	(Bit 2:0) MSX X, ie, which bit will carry the key, to be read by PPI 8255 PB7:0.

-Although the serial connection is the standard, I didn't test upload the firmware using Boot0.
+Although there are available to upload code to STM32F4 DFU (Device Firmware Upgrade) and serial connection, I didn't test upload the firmware using Boot0.
 Use a ST-Link v2 Programmer, Black Magic Probe (or similar) to flash the program using `make flash` onto the STM32.